AmeyaSalvi/AS-TellingStories/FinalReview.md

 5. Is there anything else you would want to see?
 If yes, what?
 6. Is there a good flow from one visual to other or does it leave you confused?
 7. Overall, is the entire storyline impactful enough?

--
-d.
-Findings from my interviews:
+> Findings from my interviews:
 My findings:
 The responses from my interviews me to work on the following:
-1. The introductory % fact: The initial fact of 24% of women being represented in the news could be indicted as an infographic rather than a statement, for more visual impact.
+1.	**The introductory % fact**: The initial fact of 24% of women being represented in the news could be indicted as an infographic rather than a statement, for more visual impact.
-2. The flow: Overall response for the flow of the story was good, but the responses probably indicated that it could be better.
+2.	**The story-line flow**: Overall response for the flow of the story was good, but the responses probably indicated that it could be better.
 Moving from one visual to other could be smoother and more informative.
-3. The Data Visual explanation: The explanation or description for the visuals could be stronger and more informative, so that it takes lesser time for the audience to grasp and understand what the visual want to say.
+3.	**The Data Visual explanation**: The explanation or description for the visuals could be stronger and more informative, so that it takes lesser time for the audience to grasp and understand what the visual want to say.
-4. Conclusion visual: There is one conclusion visual which shows the reduction in the e biases present in the industry.
+4.	**Conclusion visual**: There is one conclusion visual which shows the reduction in the e biases present in the industry.
 Additionally, could there be some other impactful conclusional visual too?

-d.
-Changes you plan on implementing to your visualizations next week to address the issues identified.
+> Changes you plan on implementing to your visualizations next week to address the issues identified.
 - Finding more content on the conclusion: Creating a good visual to summarise the intended topic
 - Work on the current visuals to establish a better story-flow
 - Improve the current visual explanation so that the audience grasps it quicker